AlexanderErtl/P2PNotifier/notification-server/README.md

 ## Testing the Server

 An easy way to test the server is to use the `telnet` client.
 Connect to `localhost` on port `12345` and send any newline seperated messages.
 The messages should appear as system notifications which should be visible for 5 seconds.

+On windows you may have to enable the telnet client.
+Just search for `telnet` in the settings and you should find a way to enable it or follow this [Guide](https://social.technet.microsoft.com/wiki/contents/articles/38433.windows-10-enabling-telnet-client.aspx).